michealman114/NLP_Hate_Speech_Detection/README.md

 # Recent Results
-Some new results - we evaluated the performance of variants of BERT for hate speech classification DistilBERT for sequence classification results (fine-tuned on 700, Tested on 170) - 3 epochs
+Some new results - we evaluated the performance of variants of BERT for hate speech classification.
+Here's performance of the Distil variant:

+DistilBERT for sequence classification results (fine-tuned on 700, Tested on 170) - 3 epochs
 - Test Performance
     - Accuracy: 0.7325581395348837